cugos/cugos.github.com/2023-spring-fling/index.md

     slides:
     title: TBD, <em>Room TBD</em>
     time: 9:15 AM
-    speaker: TBD.
+    speaker: Keynote talk TBD.
 Spoiler alert - it looks like we might have <a href="http://blog.cleverelephant.ca">Paul Ramsey</a> on the hook for a keynote presentation.
     bio: |
     description: |
  -